 He has been covering sports in his hometown since 1994.
 Kent has covered every Kentucky Derby since 1994, UK's 1996 National Championship, UofL's trip to the Final Four in 2005, UofL's 2005 trip to the Gator Bowl, UofL's 2006 Orange Bowl win, , Western Kentucky's 2002 NCAA Division 1-AA National Championship, the 2001 Brickyard 400, and UK's trip to the 1998 Outback Bowl.
 He was in New Orleans for the historic Final Four meeting between the Cats and Cards in March of 2012, and was court side as UK won it's 8th National Championship.

 He spent three weeks in Salt Lake City in 2002, covering the Winter Olympics.
 He has traveled to Baltimore, Maryland to cover the Preakness Stakes and Elmont, New York for the Belmont Stakes, including American Pharoah's run to the Triple Crown in 2015.

 Kent was the front man for WAVE's coverage of the 2008 Ryder Cup at Valhalla Golf Club.
 The program, "A Victory for Valhalla," was named "Best Sports Special" by the Associated Press.

-"Touchdown Friday Night," our high school football show, was named "Best Prep Sports Show" by the Associated Press in 2012.
-Kent produces and anchors the show.
+"Touchdown Friday Night," our high school football show, was named "Best Prep Sports Show" by the Associated Press in 2012 and 2017.
+Kent produces and co-anchors the show.